angalbi/epub2txegmented/README.md

 # epub2txegmented
 This script aims to extract the information of epub format files and represent it as plain text, prodiving an eassy usage and structure.

-Both directories and files could be treated; in directories case, the script will find all the .epub files in the specified directory in order to process them.
-Otherwise, single file also are accepted.
+Both directories and files could be treated with this script; in directories case, the script will find all the .epub files in the specified directory in order to process them.
+Otherwise, single files also are accepted.
 All the information will be stored in a destination directory.

-Additionally, it contains the option to make a sentece segmentation of the extracted information.
-The functionality will read all the plain text files from the output directory and overwrite them with the segmentation structure.
+Additionally, the option to make a sentece segmentation of the extracted information is algo given.
+All the plain text files will be read from the output directory and overwrite them with the segmentation structure.

 ## Let's start 🚀